The Intellectual Property Center provides students with a solid foundation in both the theoretical and practical aspects of intellectual property law.

 Students can choose from basic and advanced courses such as Copyright Law, Patent Law, Intellectual Property in the Internet Age, International Intellectual Property Law, and more.
 This curriculum is supplemented by related courses in agricultural law, antitrust and competition law, communications law and policy, entertainment and sports law, and health law.

 For more information, see Drake Law School's course descriptions.

-The Intellectual Property Law Center offers the Global Intellectual Property Law Certificate.
+The Intellectual Property Law Center offers the Intellectual Property Law Certificate.
 Students take a combination of basic, advanced, and elective courses totaling at least 16 credits, in addition to the Advanced Writing Requirement and the International Course Requirement.